datacatdata/datacatdata.github.io/_posts/2018-10-08-the-anti-independence-dossier.markdown

 # Manipulation 1: International democracy watchdogs approve of Spain's handling of Catalonia

-## Truth: These organizations point out Spain's poor handling of the Catalan crisis
+## Truth: These organizations criticize Spain's poor handling of the Catalan crisis

 Several slides show Spain's high rankings in freedom/democracy indices.
 These are true: Spain is considered by "Freedom House" as a "free" country, and the Economist Intelligence Unit ranks Spain as a "Full democracy" with scores similar to other Western European countries: